smlnj/smlnj-llvm-21.1/README.md

 to the function `LLParser::ParseOptionalCallingConv` in the file `$LLVM/lib/AsmParser/LLParser.cpp`.
-I add these following the `swifttailcc`, which is calling convention 20.
+I add these following the corresponding code for `ghccc`.

 #### `AsmWriter.cpp`